Hillview, Sutton Forest: Official country residence

-From the earliest days of the colony, the Governors had felt the need for a residence outside Sydney to which they could move for a change of air and relief from summer heat.
+From the earliest days of the colony, the governors had felt the need for a residence outside Sydney to which they could move for a change of air and relief from summer heat.
 Port Hacking was considered, being a seaside locale, but was a tedious trip by coach involving two river crossings.

-There had been pressure from a number of New South Wales Governors to purchase a country property for their use.
+There had been pressure from a number of New South Wales governors to purchase a country property for their use.
 Government House at Parramatta was used as an alternative country residence until Governor Fitzroy (1846–55).
 The Earl of Belmore (1868-72) and Sir Hercules Robinson (1872–79) leased residences in the Southern Highlands while in office.

 The Earl of Belmore was quick to realise the advantage that the just-opened railway line to Moss Vale provided in terms of access to the Southern Highlands area.
 Robinson often stayed privately in the highlands.

 When Lord Augustus Loftus was appointed in 1879 he immediately requested an alternative summer residence as he suffered from the salt air.
 Unable to find a suitable residence he suggested Government House at Parramatta.
 Loftus continued the pressure to purchase a residence but did not have the personal means to purchase a country house.
 This pressure was heightened in July 1881 when he was forced to extend his hospitality at Government House in Sydney to Prince Albert and Prince George who were visiting with the Royal Navy.
-The illness of Rear-Admiral Lord Clanwilliam for three weeks extended the visit of the fleet and the Princes continued their stay at Government House at additional cost to Lord Loftus.
+The illness of Rear-Admiral Lord Clanwilliam for three weeks extended the visit of the fleet and the princes continued their stay at Government House at additional cost to Lord Loftus.
 This proved to be a considerable financial strain for him and he wrote to Lord Kimberley in the Gladstone administration requesting action on the matter.

-As a result of this and previous agitation, the government purchased "Prospect" at Sutton Forest on 1 February 1882 out of a 100,000 pound Treasurer's advance account for expenses of an unforeseen nature.
-Parliamentary sanction was not sought at the time.
+As a result of this and previous agitation, the government purchased "Prospect" at Sutton Forest on 1 February 1882 out of a £100,000 Treasurer's advance account for expenses of an unforeseen nature.
+The approval of the state parliament for the expenditure was not sought at the time.
 However, the government changed and vigorous debate took place in March 1883 in which it was claimed that the purchase was unconstitutional and illegal.